 subterranean Old West mining town infested with swarms of flesh-eating undead."

-Early access to Infested Planet is now available
+Early access to Infested Planet

-on Steam, where players
+, where players

 can support development of Rocket Bear Games' strategy game buy purchasing it in

 advance, which carries a 20% discount.
 This includes access to the game as it

 currently stands, and here's word on where that is: "Infested Planet is very

 close to being complete, but there are still many finishing touches that it